-- emergency government assistance - First-Language support for parents, including information about Covid-19, and access to additional resources Support for families and youth with temporary or no immigration status to find resources that were available for them. - especially for those more at-risk or facing unemployment - Provision of food and other necessary items to youth and families, such as school supplies, and cleaning supplies - Britannia's Child Care Hub remained open for children of front line/essential workers and for at-risk children - 80% of the camps were offered for free to the community, as many members have been severely impacted financially Latin American Youth Program connected youth and families to support through the Spanish Multicultural Liaison Workers at Vancouver School Board when schools were closed
+- Support for parents and access emergency food resources, employment search, and assistance in applying for emergency government assistance - First-Language support for parents, including information about Covid-19, and access to additional resources - Support for families and youth with temporary or no immigration status to find resources that were available for them, especially for those more at-risk or facing unemployment - Provision of food and other necessary items to youth and families, such as school supplies, and cleaning supplies - Britannia's Child Care Hub remained open for children of front line/essential workers and for at-risk children - 80% of the camps were offered for free to the community, as many members have been severely impacted financially - Latin American Youth Program connected youth and families to support through the Spanish Multicultural Liaison Workers at Vancouver School Board when schools were closed

 Since its inception in the 1970s, life at Britannia Community Centre has provided support to all aspects of the family life cycle.
 Britannia's current Executive Director, Cynthia Low, recalls what drew her to this community; "I started working here twelve years ago, in part because I saw this community as being a place where particularly marginalized women and children living in poverty or with intergenerational trauma could succeed and be accepted and aspire for theirs and their family's future."
-Volunteer Coordinator Yao Zhang, in addition to his professional relationship with the Centre, highlights the role that Britannia plays in his family life.
-"We interact with the facilities on a daily basis." he reflects on his interactions with Britannia prior to COVID, "we were here all the time.
-Work and play here; that's exactly what it is."
-That staff members such as Cynthia and Yao also connect with the Centre as members of the Britannia community underscores the strong foundation that Britannia provides for families in the nearby neighborhoods.
+Volunteer Coordinator Yao Zhang, in addition to his professional relationship with the Centre, highlights the role that and Yao also connect with the Centre as members of the Britannia community underscores the strong foundation that Britannia provides for families in the nearby neighborhoods.
 "Community centres are very important when it comes to family engagement," says community members Juan Gamez, "they fulfill some of the gaps in activities that kids may have, outside of school curriculum.
-Having a community centre that gets involved with the
+Having a community centre that gets involved with the family and gets the family involved with the community is a plus."
+The strengthening of relationships and building of trust both with youth and with their families over the years was a key factor in the success of the Response.